You are listening to the Sean Hannity radio show podcast.

 There's going to be more swamp creatures than ever.

-Heileman, Trump's cabinet shaping up to be a group of old white men.
+Hileman, Trump's cabinet shaping up to be a group of old white men.

 And they are going to fight every step of the way.

-You can already see it with the appointment of, I think, a real awesome choice by Trump, which is the attorney general choice, Senator Sessions.
+You can already see it with the appointment of, I think, a real awesome choice by Trump, which is the Attorney General choice, Senator Sessions.

-All right, so they're gonna what?
+All right, so they're going to what?

-You know what's gonna be interesting?
+You know what's going to be interesting?

 They'll probably fight harder than the Republicans ever did.